What is a Capitalized Cost?

 The important aspect of capitalized cost is that they are not deducted from revenues during the period that they are incurred, but instead, the cost is spread out over the life of the asset in the form of depreciation and amortization.

-Accumulated deprecation and amortization represent a contra-asset account that is meant to reduce the balance of the capitalized asset.
+Accumulated depreciation and amortization represent a contra-asset account that is meant to reduce the balance of the capitalized asset.
 Depreciation and amortization also represent expense items on the income statement.

 All expenses incurred to bring an asset to a condition where it can be used is capitalized as part of the asset.
 They include expenses such as installation costs, labor charges if it needs to be built, transportation costs, etc.